JohanEkblad/beacon-mountain/README.md

 ## Protocol

 The protocol between the client and server app's is named YAPP (Yet Another Protocol Protocol).
-As mentioned above, all communication is initiated from the clients
+As mentioned above, all communication is initiated from the client.

+The app acting as a server is listening on port 4711

 Currently the protocol looks like this (NOTE breaking changes might be coming):